Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 Blueground recognized as the top mid-term rental plarform in the US and the UK.

-What is it?: This booking platform is one of the most well-known property listing options with operations around the world.
+What is it?: Blueground is one of the most well-known property listing options with operations around the world.

 Pros: Beyond its international focus, Blueground is a fantastic pick if what you want is some peace of mind.
 Thanks to its rental guarantee, the platform will pay you every month regardless of if your property is empty or not.
 They will also furnish your property for you, making it a great option for property managers with a few unfurnished properties in their portfolios.
 Blueground will even find you vetted tenants and take care of the property’s maintenance on your behalf.
 Truly, everything is covered!

-Cons: Blueground is one of the mid-term rental platforms that allows for “hands on” approach that is not for everyone.
-It can be convenient, but listing with also means giving up quite a bit of control over the property (and its profits).
+Cons: Blueground is one of the mid-term rental platforms that allows for a “hands-on” approach that is not for everyone.
+It can be convenient, but listing also means giving up quite a bit of control over the property (and its profits).
 They are also only interested in new or newly renovated homes, and all new listings must be reviewed, meaning that advertising your property on Blueground might be a bit of a long-term process.

 4. Corporate Housing by Owner [CHBO]